 It will look more like computer or smartphone operating systems, dominated by two or three players.
-Tesla will be one of them, which will translate into substantial revenue.
+Tesla may be one of them, which might translate into substantial revenue.

 And if they solve full self-driving and become the leading robotaxi provider, the revenue and profit from that will be substantial.